Guide written by:

 On the other hand, if you want your blanket to be an integral part of your bedding, its dimensions should be slightly larger than those of your mattress, both in width and length.
 That means 80 or 90 cm wide for a single person model and 130, 140 or 180 cm wide for a 2-person electric blanket.

 The heating element increases the weight of an electric blanket which is also something to consider, especially if you wish to use it while you sleep.
-On average, this weight ranges from 2 kg or less up to 3 kg.
+On average, this weight ranges from 2 kg or less and up to 3 kg.

 Electric blanket materials